-- VS occurs only in the Americas. - Clinically, in cloven-hoofed species, VS closely resembles FMD. - VS has important implications for international trade and of itself can significantly affect production in cattle and performance in horses.

-- Efficient animal-to-animal transmission requires the presence of vesicular lesions on the host.
-The majority of VS cases in wildlife are considered to subclinical. - Mechanical insect vectors may be involved spreading disease between herds and across distances.
+- VS occurs only in the Americas. - Clinically, in cloven-hoofed species, VS closely resembles FMD. - VS has important implications for international trade and of itself can significantly affect production in cattle and performance in horses. - Efficient animal-to-animal transmission requires the presence of vesicular lesions on the host.
+The majority of VS cases in wildlife are considered to be subclinical. - Mechanical insect vectors may be involved spreading disease between herds and across distances.
 Fomite transmission is also a risk pathway. - There is no evidence of VSV isolation or transmission in semen, however contamination of equipment or semen samples from ruptured vesicles is possible. - A significant epidemiological role for non-domestic bovidae has not been demonstrated. - Zoo bovids are sourced from and maintained in facilities that have health monitoring programs and are under veterinary supervision. - Zoo bovids do not mix with open herds of domestic livestock in Australia.

-Accordingly, based on the preceding information risk management measures for live animals and their semen are warranted.
+Based on the preceding information, disease specific risk management measures for VS are warranted for live zoo bovids and their semen.

-Australia's proposed biosecurity measures for VS for live zoo bovidae are:
+Australia's disease specific biosecurity measures for VS in live zoo bovidae are:

-• For 60 days immediately before export the animal was continuously resident in a country where no clinical, epidemiological or other evidence of vesicular stomatitis has occurred in any species during the previous two years and the disease is compulsorily notifiable.
+For 60 days immediately before export the animal was continuously resident in a country where no clinical, epidemiological or other evidence of vesicular stomatitis has occurred in any species during the previous 2 years and the disease is compulsorily notifiable.

-• For 60 days immediately before export the animal was continuously resident on premises in the country of export where no clinical, epidemiological or other evidence of vesicular stomatitis has occurred in any species during the previous 90 days and the disease is compulsorily notifiable.
+- Option TWO - For 60 days immediately before export the animal was continuously resident on premises in the country of export where no clinical, epidemiological or other evidence of vesicular stomatitis has occurred in any species during the previous 90 days and the disease is compulsorily notifiable.

-• The animal was held in PEQ for at least 30 days immediately before export.
+- The animal was held in PEQ for at least 30 days immediately before export.

-The health monitoring program of the exporting zoo includes vesicular stomatitis.
+- The health monitoring program of the exporting zoo includes vesicular stomatitis.

-Australia's proposed biosecurity measures for VS for zoo bovid semen are:
+Australia's disease specific biosecurity measures for VS in zoo bovidae semen are: